aliamarliana/Python-Projects/README.md

 Scientific Computing, Data Analysis, and Machine Learning with Python

 ## Overview
 This project is a comprehensive exploration of Python programming with a focus on three key areas: Scientific Computing, Data Analysis, and Machine Learning.
-The goal is to showcase practical applications and hands-on projects related to these domains, as outlined in the FreeCodeCamp curriculum.
+The goal is to showcase practical applications and hands-on projects related to these domains, as outlined in the FreeCodeCamp curriculum (https://www.freecodecamp.org/learn).

 ## Technologies Used
 > 1. Python